What is pupil premium?

 Research tells us that the quality of first teaching delivers the best results for pupils who are vulnerable to under achievement and therefore it has been our primary aim to secure this through the use of funding.
-Through high quality teaching and targeted interventions we aim to eliminate barriers to learning.
+Through high quality teaching, a progressive curriculum and targeted interventions we aim to eliminate barriers to learning.
 Governors have invested this money wisely in strengthening our teaching team as well as commissioning external and specialist support for pupils.

-We also believe that collaborative learning, increased use of technology, early years intervention, improving feedback, behaviour interventions and outdoor experiences are important to increasing educational attainment.
+We also believe that collaborative learning, curriculum, early years intervention, improving feedback, behaviour interventions and field trips are important to increasing educational attainment.
 Research supports us in this assumption and this learning is considered when planning pupil premium expenditure.
 The Leadership team sees work of this nature as essential to the well being and success of every child at our school.

 As a result of expenditure and investment we have been able to :

-2. Extend the % of outstanding teaching and learning at our school; a profile that improves year on year.
+2. Extend the % of expert teaching at our school; a profile that improves year on year.

-3. Secure extra provision for pupils with learning or behavioural needs.
+3. Secure additional capacity for pupils with learning or behavioural needs.

-5. Increase participation in residential, school trips and outdoor learning opportunities.
+6. Increase participation in residential, field trips and outdoor learning opportunities.

-7. Provide small group / 1:1 tuition where required
+8. Provide small group / 1:1 tuition and precision teaching where required

 A copy of the current Strategy Plan is available below.